mongodb/specifications/source/transactions-convenient-api/transactions-convenient-api.rst

 Handling errors inside the callback
 -----------------------------------

-Drivers MUST document that the callback MUST NOT silently swallow errors that do not have the "TransientTransactionError" label.
-Such errors abort the transaction on the server; trying to commit an aborted transaction will result in an error.
+Drivers MUST document that the callback MUST NOT silently handle errors that do not have the "TransientTransactionError" label without allowing such errors to propagate.
+Such errors may abort the transaction on the server.

+For example, ``DuplicateKeyError`` is an error that aborts a transaction on the server.
+If the callback catches ``DuplicateKeyError`` and does not re-throw it, the driver will attempt to commit the transaction.
+The server will reject the commit attempt with ``NoSuchTransaction`` error.
+This error has the "TransientTransactionError" label and the driver will retry the commit.
+This will result in an infinite loop.

-Drivers SHOULD recommend that the callback re-throw errors that do not have the "TransientTransactionError" label.
+Drivers SHOULD recommend that the callback re-throw errors that do not have the "TransientTransactionError" label if they need to be handled inside the callback.
 Drivers SHOULD also recommend using Core Transaction API if a user wants to handle errors in a custom way.

 Test Plan
 =========